No Homers Club Forum NHC Quick Links Information Fun Features Hosted Sites

 Peak of Popularity: 1998

-Famous For: One of the most original Simpsons fan sites of all time, Dave Sweatt (the owner) later moved some of its content to SNPP.com and opened a brilliant Futurama page called "The Futurama Chronicles."
+Famous For: One of the most original Simpsons fan sites of all time, owner Dave Sweatt later moved some of its content to SNPP.com and opened a brilliant Futurama page called "The Futurama Chronicles".

 McBain: Let's Get Silly